devenv/notion-snippets-raycast/README.md

 ## ✨ Features

-- **⚡ Lightning Fast Search**: Instantly find and access your code snippets from Notion
+- **🔍 Search & Filter**: Find code snippets by name, description, or programming language
-- **📋 Quick Copy & Paste**: Copy snippets to clipboard or paste directly to active applications
+- **📋 Copy & Paste**: Copy snippets to clipboard or paste directly to active applications
-- **➕ Easy Snippet Management**: Add new snippets with rich metadata through a clean form interface
+- **➕ Add Snippets**: Create new snippets with metadata through a clean form interface
-- **👥 Team Collaboration**: Share snippets across your team through a shared Notion database
+- **👥 Team Collaboration**: Share snippets across your team using a shared Notion database
-- **📊 Usage Tracking**: Automatically track snippet usage to surface most popular snippets first
+- **📊 Usage Tracking**: Track snippet usage to identify frequently used code
-- **🏷️ Smart Organization**: Organize snippets by language, category, and description
+- **🏷️ Organization**: Organize snippets by language, category, and description
-- **📝 Rich Metadata**: Store descriptions, categories, and usage examples alongside your code
+- **📝 Metadata Support**: Store descriptions, categories, and usage examples with your code
 - **🔍 Code Preview**: Preview snippets with syntax highlighting before copying
-- **🛠️ Setup Helper**: Built-in setup guide and database ID extractor for easy configuration
+- **🛠️ Setup Helper**: Guided setup with database ID extraction from Notion URLs
-- **⌨️ Keyboard Shortcuts**: Intuitive shortcuts for all actions (⌘+C to copy, ⌘+P to preview, etc.)
+- **⌨️ Keyboard Shortcuts**: Standard shortcuts for common actions (⌘+C, ⌘+P, ⌘+V, etc.)

 ## Setup